MaxHalford/eaopt/README.md

 ### Speciation

-Clusters, also called speciation in the litterature, are a partitioning of individuals into smaller groups of similar individuals.
+Clusters, also called speciation in the literature, are a partitioning of individuals into smaller groups of similar individuals.
 Programmatically a cluster is a list of lists each containing individuals.
 Individuals inside each species are supposed to be similar.
 The similarity depends on a metric, for example it could be based on the fitness of the individuals.
-In the litterature, speciation is also called *speciation*.
+In the literature, speciation is also called *speciation*.

-The purpose of a partinioning individuals is to apply genetic operators to similar individuals.
+The purpose of a partitioning individuals is to apply genetic operators to similar individuals.
 In biological terms this encourages "incest" and maintains isolated species.
 For example in nature animals usually breed with local mates and don't breed with different animal species.

 Using speciation/speciation with genetic algorithms became "popular" when they were first applied to the [optimization of neural network topologies](https://www.wikiwand.com/en/Neuroevolution_of_augmenting_topologies).
 By mixing two neural networks during crossover, the resulting neural networks were often useless because the inherited weights were not optimized for the new topology.
-This meant that newly generated neural networks were not performing well and would likely dissapear during selection.
-Thus speciation was introduced so that neural networks evolved in similar groups so that new neural networks wouldn't dissapear immediatly.
+This meant that newly generated neural networks were not performing well and would likely disappear during selection.
+Thus speciation was introduced so that neural networks evolved in similar groups so that new neural networks wouldn't disappear immediately.
 Instead the similar neural networks would evolve between each other until they were good enough to mixed with the other neural networks.

 With gago it's possible to use speciation on top of all the rest.
 For the time, the only kind of speciation is fitness based.
 Later on it will be possible to provided a function to compare two individuals based on their genome.
 What happens is that a population of `n` individuals is grouped into `k` species before applying an evolution model to each cluster.
 The `k` species are then merged into a new population of `n` individuals.
 This way, species don't interact with other species.